The marimba is a popular tuned percussion instrument commonly used in solo performances, orchestras, marching bands, jazz bands and more.

 André Adams was an engineer who spent as many hours working as he did with his hobby: making percussion instruments.
 Thus, he started in the business like many others do, fixing instruments for fun and as a research process to understand what makes a great marimba.

 With time, dedication, passion, and a lot of hard work, André was able to dedicate 100% of his effort to making the best instruments he possibly could.
-Nowadays, Adams grew to become one of Europe's best-regarded brands for percussive instruments.
+Nowadays, Adams has grown to become one of Europe's best-regarded brands for percussive instruments.

 If you are after an instrument built with the level of detail only passion can give, you have to try an Adams marimba before buying anything else.